tokio-rs/prost/README.md

 - `derive`: Enable integration with `prost-derive`.
 Disable this feature to reduce compile times.
 This feature is enabled by default.
 - `prost-derive`: Deprecated.
 Alias for `derive` feature.
 - `no-recursion-limit`: Disable the recursion limit.
 The recursion limit is 100 and cannot be customized.

+## Contributing

+The current maintainer is not contributing new features and doesn't have the time to review new features.
+Bug fixes and small improvements are welcome.
+Feel free to contribute small and easily reviewable PRs.

+Bug fixes are still important, and security fixes will be released as soon as possible.
+Contact the `#prost` channel in [Tokio discord](https://discord.gg/tokio) if you feel a bug or security fix is not getting enough attention.

+The maintainer expects the official `protobuf` project to release their rust library soon and expects it to be as fully featured as the C++ library.
+See their [source code](https://github.com/protocolbuffers/protobuf/tree/main/rust) and [crate](https://crates.io/crates/protobuf/4.33.1-release) for more information.

 ## FAQ